Heremeus/Rimworld-DissectionMod/README.md

 Mods based on "Humanoid Alien Races 2.0" by erdelf are supported.
 [Add an issue](https://github.com/Heremeus/DissectionMod/issues) if you would like to dissect non-humanlike races.
 Please include the name of the mod adding that race.
 ### Save game compatibility
-The mod can be added to a new or existing save.
+The mod can be added to existing saves but you will need to fix your work priorities afterwards because it adds a new work type.
 It is not safe to remove the mod from an existing save after doing the first dissection.

 # Translation